moritzblum/word_embedding_space_exploration/README.md

 ### Compounds

-The idea was to design a test set based on compounds (e.g., Computerlinguistik 'computational linguistics').
+The idea was to design a test set based on compounds (e.g.computational linguistics).
 Assuming that a not minor subset exists, where not only the string is constructed out of other strings, but as well the meaning is represented by the other words, no information is missing in the corpus and the trained system should be able to reconstruct these words.